vascarpenter/Combinational/README.md

 - 2 9 12 7 1 5 6 3 15 10 13 4 8 11 14
 - 2 9 12 7 1 5 6 3 15 10 9 11 4 16 8 14

-# TODO: add lines more than 16 prompts